polkadot-fellows/RFCs/text/0102-offchain-parachain-runtime-upgrades.md

 adapt to the new signalling mechanism via an `UMP` message, instead of sending the code upgrade directly.

+For parachain operators we should emit events on initiated runtime upgrade and each block reporting the current counter and how many blocks to go until the upgrade gets passed to pre-checking.
+This is especially important for on-demand chains or bulk users not occupying a full core.
+Further more that behaviour of requiring multiple blocks to fully initiate a runtime upgrade needs to be well documented.

 ### Compatibility

 We will continue to support the old mechanism for code upgrades for a while, but